-The Council considers that there is currently a significant difference between the grant funding available to councils in comparison to RSL's.
-For example, councils are given a maximum £59k per unit, which has to cover all sizes and types.
-By comparison RSL's are funded differently and get on average £78k per unit but in certain circumstances can get more.
+The Council considers previously reported a significant difference between the grant funding available to councils in comparison to RSL's.
+For example, councils given a maximum £59k per unit, which has to cover all sizes and types.
+By comparison RSL's on average £78k per unit but in certain circumstances can get more.
 This was based on the premise that Councils have favourable borrowing rates from prudential borrowing whereas RSL's have to go out to the market.
-At present due to low commercial interest rates and the recent increase in PWLB rates, this argument is not valid, and the Council will be seeking a more equitable approach.
+The review of affordable housing investment benchmarks carried out in 2021 resulted in the Cabinet Secretary for Social Justice, Housing and Local Government increasing those benchmark payments to local authorities to deliver affordable housing.
+The benchmark being £71.5k per unit (3 person equivalent) now for our authority area.